Who we are.

 5. A Little Clinic with Big Friends: The Hope Medical Clinic is a partnership that includes private donors, the Florida Department of Health, Sacred Heart Hospitals, the Caduceus Society on the Emerald Coast, both State and National Associations of Free and Charitable Clinics, the Florida State University College of Medicine, Pensacola Pathology, area businesses, Keller Williams Realty (Red Day) , Direct Relief International, and area churches, including the Destin Church of Christ, Destiny Worship Center, Destin United Methodist Church, Coastline Calvary Chapel, Destin Grace Lutheran and Shoreline Church.

 6. Students: HMC is a proud supporter of students pursuing careers in medicine and healthcare.
 The students of today will be the doctors, NP's, PA's, and nurses of tomorrow.
 Our goal is to find innovative ways to incorporate these students into addressing the immediate and long-term needs of our community, and in doing so equip them with skillsets that serve them throughout their careers.
-We have standing relationships with the University of Alabama at Birmingham (UAB), Florida State University College of Medicine (FSU), Northwest Florida State College (NWFSC) and Lipscomb University.
+We have standing relationships with the University of Alabama at Birmingham (UAB), Florida State University College of Medicine (FSU), Lipscomb University, and Northwest Florida State College (NWFSC).

 Services Provided by HMC Include: